ranasarderarob/Text_information_with_javaScript/README.md

 # Text_information_with_javaScript
 I make this program with javaScript, html &amp; css. this program is work properly to see text information.
+Its not a harmfull program.

 //use information :
 just run index.html on a browser